pjakiela/ECON523/exercises/E2-regression.md

 #### Part (c)

-When `p` is fixed, the estimated coefficient from a regression with fixed effects is a weighted average of the estimated country-specific treatment effects (i.e. the within-country differences in means).
-The weights are the share of the total sample size within each country.
+The estimated coefficient from a regression with fixed effects is a weighted average of the estimated country-specific treatment effects (i.e. the within-country differences in means between treatment and control).
+The weights are proportional to the sample size within each country.
 Given this, if you increased the treatment effect in Peru from 2 to 11, what you expect the treatment effect to be?
-See whether this is true in practice (by changing the treatment effect in Peru and then re-running your fixed effects regression).
+Calculate the expected regression coefficient by hand (using Stata as a calculator) and then adjust your code and run the fixed effects regression to confirm your result.

-### Question 2:  When are fixed effects necessary?
+### Question 2:  when are fixed effects necessary?

-Fixed effects are needed when treatment probabilities vary across countries **and** the mean of the outcome variable also varies across countries (because then treatment is correlated with the outcome, even in the absence of a treatment effect).
+Fixed effects are **needed** when treatment probabilities vary across countries **and** the mean of the outcome variable also varies across countries (because then treatment is correlated with the outcome, even in the absence of a treatment effect).
 To see this, generate a variable `t2` that is equal to 1 for all observations in group 1 plus the observations in group 2 in Ethiopia, Ghana, and Honduras (countries 1, 2, and 3).
-In this simulation, we are not going to add any treatment effect.
+In this simulation, we are not going to add any treatment effect - so the null hypothesis is true.
 Generate an outcome variable `y2` that is equal to food security, and then add 5 to it in Ethiopia, Ghana, and Honduras (for observations in the treatment and control groups in those countries).
 How do the results of regressions with and without country fixed effects compare?

-### Question 3:  How observations are weighted with fixed effects.
+### Question 3:  how observations are weighted?

 For the last question, we need to have the same number of observations in each country.
 The code below does this.
 You can see that we now have equal numbers of observations from groups 1, 2, 3, and 4 in each country as well.